ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 **Figure**: The growth of the Notebook ecosystem is driven by these forces {: style="text-align: center;"}

+Growing towards a more Cloud-first environment means that we can perform Notebook-based tasks in machines more powerful than our own.
+For example, managed notebook instances enabled us to run Jupyter notebooks from a remote server with no-ops and setup.
+On the other hand, growing towards a more Production workflow provides us with a set of tools to endow our notebook-based tasks with software engineering practices.
+We'll see more of these tools in the next part of this post.

+Finally, note that the growth of a tool doesn't depend on a single entity or organization.
+As we will see later on, filling these gaps may stem from individuals who contribute third-party plugins or organizations offering managed services from notebooks.

+## Conclusion

+In the first part of this series, we looked into the two drivers of growth in the data science landscape: the (1) adoption of the Cloud, and the (2) increasing demand for production.
+We saw that Jupyter Notebooks only fill a small part of this ecosystem, i.e., it's often used for exploration (not production) and only ran in our local machines (not in the Cloud).

+Then, using that same framework, we identified three forces of change that allowed the Jupyter Notebook ecosystem to grow: increased experimentation on the Cloud, support for developer workflow, and quicker turnaround from analysis to production.
+These forces may have brought in the development of new tools, plugins, and Notebook-like products to satisfy such gaps.

-For the next few sections, I'll talk about how we can use Jupyter Notebooks given these forces of change.
-I'll mention some tools and workflows that have helped me in my day-to-day work and side-projects.
+For the next part of this series, I'll talk about how we can use Jupyter Notebooks given these forces of change.
+I'll review some of the tools and workflows that have helped me in my day-to-day work and side-projects.

-### Footnotes

-[^1]: Not necessarily Jupyter or the tool itself, but rather the *idea* of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) and how we use them in our day-to-day data science work
-[^2]: Rereading that sentence felt like it's a punchline to a joke haha!
-Adhering to software best practices and using Jupyter Notebooks aren't mutually exclusive!